 Our Board as a whole has responsibility for risk oversight.
 Our Board meets regularly to discuss the strategic direction and the issues and opportunities facing our company in light of trends and developments in the broadcasting industry and general business environment.
 Throughout the year, our Board provides guidance to management regarding our strategy and helps to refine our operating plans to implement our strategy.
 The involvement of the Board in setting our business strategy is critical to the determination of the types and appropriate levels of risk undertaken by the Company.
 Our Board is responsible for risk oversight as part of its fiduciary duties to the stockholders and the Company, and our Board administers its risk oversight function as a whole and through its committees.
 For example, the Audit Committee is charged with the task of overseeing the Company's risk management process on behalf of the Board.
 The Audit Committee periodically meets with the Company's senior management to review the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures.
-In addition, the Compensation Committee considers the risks that may be affected by the Company's management is responsible for the implementation of the Company's risk management guidelines and policies and the Company's day-to-day risk management process.
+In addition, the Compensation Committee considers the risks that may be affected by the Company's executive compensation programs.
+While the full Board, and its committees, oversee the Company's risk management, the Company's management is responsible for the implementation of the Company's risk management guidelines and policies and the Company's day-today risk management process.
 Finally, the Board believes that the combined Chairman and CEO leadership structure of the Board allows for quick and definitive assessment of issues that should be brought to the Board's attention.